CFGer/frontend-curriculum/01_HTML/lesson/README.md

 3. ...the `<head></head>`...

 > This is the 'thinking' part of our HTML, where we can fetch data (CSS, fonts, scripts, JSON, SEO etc).
 It all gets run 'behind-the-scenes', so to speak

 4. ...or the `<body></body>`

 > This is where we actually see our content

 ## Recap

-## Homework

-- Basic

-- Extended

 ## Resources